SpacePrincessAda/m3/readme.md

 - Press `o` to switch between orbit and first person cameras.
 - Press `[` or `]` to change the rendering resolution.
+- Press `f` to show the frame time graph.

 __Orbit Camera__